Simplicial Embeddings in Self-Supervised Learning and Downstream Classification: Experiment details for ImageNet

 We follow the linear evaluation protocol of~\citep{kolesnikov_revisiting2019,chen2020simple} We train a linear classifier using a regularized multinomial logistic regression from the scikit-learn package~\citep{scikit-learn}.
 The representation is frozen, so that we do not train the encoder backbone nor the batch-normalization statistics.
 We do not perform any augmentations and the images are resized to 224 pixels using bicubic resampling and the normalized using the statistics on ImageNet's training set.
-We tune the regularizer term from a range of 11 logarithmically-spaced values between $10^{-6}$ and $10^5$ using a small validation set and re-train using the full training set.
+We tune the regularizer term from a range of 45 logarithmically-spaced values between $10^{-6}$ and $10^5$ using a small validation set and re-train using the full training set.
+For SEM, we set $\tau_d=0$ for all experiments.